Presidents Session

 Competition

-The award must be used for travel, accommodation and/or registration to attend BSAS 2025.
-The value of each award will be determined by the distance traveled by the applicant from their place of residence to Galway.
+The award must be used for travel, accommodation and/or registration to attend BSAS 2026.
+The value of each award will be determined by the distance traveled by the applicant from their place of residence to York.
 This award supports studies involving animal welfare, precision livestock farming, design of animal housing or ethical considerations relating to the use of animals.
-To enter you must have submitted an abstract to BSAS 2025 and provide a short video clip (2-3 mins) stating why you should win this award.
+To enter you must have submitted an abstract to BSAS 2026 and provide a short video clip (2-3 mins) stating why you should win this award.
 The maximum amount awarded will £1500.
 The award may be split to offer more than one bursary.

 Review of competition entries